Few-Shot Dialogue Summarization via Skeleton-Assisted Prompt Transfer in Prompt Tuning: Introduction

 \section{Introduction}

 Automatic text summarization \cite{luhn1958automatic} is one of the most important and challenging problems in NLP.
 Among the different forms the text to be summarized could take, dialogues have been serving as a critical part of human-human and human-machine interaction.
 There has been significant progress made in dialogue summarization these days \cite{goo2018abstractive, liu2019topic, chen-yang-2020-multi}.
-However, they generally follow the prevalent paradigm of fine-tuning generative pretrained language models to perform downstream tasks, which inevitably makes them heavily rely on massive human-written golden dialogue summaries.
+However, they generally rely on massive human-written golden dialogue summaries.
 In real-world scenarios, the availability of massive supervised data is not always guaranteed, as the data scarcity problem often occurs due to the high annotation cost that is normally required for acquiring large-scale high-quality dialogue summaries \cite{brazinskas-etal-2020-shot}.

 In existing works, one common way to tackle the data scarcity problem is to perform transfer learning by leveraging off-the-shelf out-of-domain or out-of-task supervised data \cite{yang-etal-2020-ted,goodwin-etal-2020-towards,yu-etal-2021-adaptsum,zou-etal-2021-low,magooda-etal-2021-exploring-multitask}.
-We observe that the supervised data of dialogue state tracking (DST) \cite{williams2007partially} can bring conducive knowledge for the dialogue summarization task, as the semantic slots and values tracked by DST are expected to be covered in the dialogue summary \cite{shin-etal-2022-dialogue}.
-Besides the notable relevance between those two tasks, with DST being a language understanding task as opposed to dialogue summarization being a language generation task, the annotations of DST should arguably be easier to get in practice, compared to those of dialogue summarization.
-Those observations motivate us to herein focus on developing effective transfer learning techniques for the scenario where there are ample supervised data for DST whereas the annotations for dialogue summarization are limited, as depicted in \autoref{fig:intro}.
+We observe that the supervised data of a relevant task called dialogue state tracking (DST) \cite{williams2007partially} can bring conducive knowledge for the dialogue summarization task, as the semantic slots and values tracked by DST are expected to be covered in the dialogue summary \cite{shin-etal-2022-dialogue}.
+Besides the notable relevance between those two tasks, with DST being a language understanding task as opposed to dialogue summarization being a language generation task, the annotations of DST should arguably be easier to get in practice than those of dialogue summarization.\footnote{In \autoref{sec:data-annotation-appendix}, we validate it via a data annotation study.} These observations motivate us to herein focus on developing effective transfer learning techniques for the scenario where there are ample supervised data for DST whereas the annotations for dialogue summarization are limited, as depicted in \autoref{fig:intro}.